CaspervanWetten/CCoRA/server/README.md

 2. GET `petrinet/{limit}/{page}` get a page of Petri nets
 3. GET `petrinet/{id}/image` get an SVG image of a specific Petri net
 4. POST `petrinet/{uid}/new` upload a new Petri net.
 The Petri net is associated with the user with `user_id=uid`
 5. POST `petrinet/{uid}/{pid}/{sid}/feedback` Receive feedback for a coverability graph.
 This coverability graph is about the Petri net with `id=pid`.
 The coverability graph is logged with `session_id=sid`.
-Send the coverability graph is JSON format.
+Send the coverability graph in JSON format.

 ## Sessions
 1. GET `session/{uid}` get the current session for the user with `id=uid`